poorting/internet.nl_batch_scripts/README.md

 * Bar graph of only the latest scores for web/mail for every distinct *type* in the data (e.g. 'Uni','Research') **if** *type* data is available.
 * Detailed tables overall, one for mail, one for web.
 * Detailed tables (both web and mail) for every distinct *type* in the data (e.g. 'Uni','Research') **if** *type* data is available.
-* Top 5 'improvers' overall, for both web and mail
+* Top 5 'improvers' overall, for both web and mail.
+That is: the domains that improved most compared to the previous period (month or quarter)
-* Bottom 5 'improvers', for both web and mail
+* Bottom 5 'improvers' (usually meaning: the 5 domains that deteriorated the most compared to previous period), for both web and mail
 * Top 0 (==all) 'improvers' overall, for both web and mail

 Graphs taking *type* into account are of course only made if such data is available in the database.
 That is: you added it in the process step as shown above.